-It’s important to be honest–in the end the point of offering feedback is to help the writer improve their work.
-But this has to be wrapped in kindness and encouragement, so that the author doesn’t feel attacked.
+Be honest.
+In the end, the point of offering feedback is to help the writer improve their work.
+But honesty has to be wrapped in kindness and encouragement so that the author doesn’t feel attacked.
 Make sure you mention the weaknesses in the writing, and not how the author is “wrong”.
 It also helps if you can mention how you too have struggled with the same problem.

 Sometimes, no matter how well you phrase it, it can be unavoidable to offend the writer.
 It depends on how open they are to receiving critical feedback.

 This goes hand in hand with staying objective.
-If you don’t like something in the writing, then point out why it doesn’t work (not why you personally don’t like it) and give suggestions on how to make the work better.
-That shows the writer that you’re not just giving a personal opinion but actually understand the why’s and how to fix it.
+If you don’t like something in the writing, point out why it doesn’t work, not why you personally don’t like it.
+Give specific suggestions on how to make the work better.
+That shows the writer you’re not just giving a personal opinion but actually understand the why’s and how to fix it.
 This gets easier as you learn more about writing and how to identify the main issues.

 Don’t be condescending.
 Stay humble.

-In the end you don’t know everything.
+In the end, you don’t know everything.
 Maybe something that doesn’t work for you, works for someone else.
 Maybe the character you hate is another reader’s favorite.
 Always qualify the critique as your personal opinion.
-Mentions of “you’ll learn” or “you’re just starting” seem encouraging but can also be interpreted as “I know more than you”.
+Saying “you’ll learn” or “you’re just starting” seem encouraging but can also be interpreted as “I know more than you”.

 Giving feedback gets easier once you develop a good relationship with your critique partner and have open communication with each other.
 You should also be honest with yourself and accept when you’re not the right person to critique.
-If you really can’t find anything positive to say and find yourself hating the work, you won’t be able to offer anything useful and will just be wasting everyone’s time.
+If you really can’t find anything positive to say and hate the work, you won’t be able to offer anything useful and will just waste everyone’s time.